kachristensen/Current-Dnd-Campaigns/Session Notes/16 - The Veridian Scales II (8-06-25).md

 ## IC Synopsis -
 >

-- Add 1 revivify diamond and 15g to party loot
+- We found a wyvern and more of the VS ppl near a boulder
+	-